codemonauts/craft-redactor-nofollow/README.md

 }
 ```

 The ```nofollow``` will be stripped in all Redactor fields by the HTMLPurifier, which is enabled by default.
-Instead of disabling the hole HTMLPurifier for a field, you should create your own JSON config file in the directory ```config/htmlpurifier``` and add the following content:
+Instead of disabling the hole HTMLPurifier for a field, you should add the following line to the ```config/htmlpurifier/Default.json```:

 ```json
 {